unicef/magasin/magsh/README.md

 The command syncs the via the option `-v ~/.mc:/root/.mc`, the local computer [MinIO client config](https://min.io/docs/minio/linux/reference/minio-mc.html?ref=docs-redirect#id5), with the image one.
 So, if update any o them, it will be synced.

 In the command above, also the folder `/shared` is used as a shared folder between your computer and the image.
 In your computer it will point to the `~/magsh` folder.

+Note that the shell is run as the `root` user.

 To ease create the following alias.